camiloborges/RefactorThis.Core/LimitationsAndOportunities.md

 - It should have an automated CI/CD pipeline
 - Exception handling is a bit rough
 - Dev ConnectionString has hardcoded path.
+- A lot of the exception handling is copy/paste.
+Is there any smart way to keep code defensive but still DRY?
 ## opportunities
 - change constructors to use ILoggerFactory instead of ILogger
 - Ensure BadResponses are always returned when exceptions happen